pudly/schmopera-hugo/content/articles/the-voice-teacher-series-arianna-zukerman.md

 categories = "Interview"
 date = "2018-04-18T21:01:00-04:00"
 lastmod = "2018-05-04T21:43:00-04:00"
-publishDate = "2018-05-04T21:43:00-04:00"
-slug = "the-voice-teacher-series-arianna-zukerman"
-title = "The voice teacher series: Arianna Zukerman"
+preamble = "American soprano [**Arianna Zukerman**](/scene/people/arianna-zukerman/)'s international performing career takes her from New York to Tel Aviv, singing everything from staged opera to chamber concerts. \n\nZukerman is in-demand as a masterclass technician and private teacher.
+She is Associate Director and Faculty Member of the [Potomac Vocal Institute](https://www.potomacvocal.com/voice-faculty#), and she is is the Chair of Vocal Studies at the Wintergreen Music Festival and Academy and is the Festival’s Advisor for Vocal Programming. \n\nIn the final of our three-part conversation with the voice faculty at PVI, Zukerman chats with us about the \"privilege\" of teaching singing, and her surprising revelation about breath support." publishDate = "2018-05-04T21:43:00-04:00" short_description = "\"I won't give anyone false hope - there are those singers who don't have what it takes but it's not for me to tell those people.
+That's a very hard-won lesson that sometimes only comes from putting yourself \"out there\" and seeing where you stack up.\"" slug = "the-voice-teacher-series-arianna-zukerman" title = "The voice teacher series: Arianna Zukerman"
 +++